jspong/jspong.github.io/resume.md

 __Google, Inc.__
 *Software Engineer in Test*

+_Developed first scalable and reusable Integration Test Infrastructure for the Android Marketplace_

 * Wrote, maintained, and executed integration tests for the Android Marketplace using Java and Selenium
 * Designed API for integration tests and refactored it into existing